PotatoFi/potatofi.github.io/_posts/2022-02-13-nes-restoration.md

 ![IMG_3722.jpg](/assets/nes-restoration/IMG_3722.jpg)

 In the past, I've restored glossy plastic parts on consoles with wet-sanding and polishing (such as the "jewel" on the top of a GameCube).
-While these parts weren't originally glossy, I decided to see what I could do.Instead of removing the parts entirely, I elected to just mask everything off.
+While these parts weren't originally glossy, I decided to see what I could do.
+Instead of removing the parts entirely, I elected to just mask everything off.

 ![IMG_3723.jpg](/assets/nes-restoration/IMG_3723.jpg)